logits-systems/Cam2Ndk/README.md

 # NDK Installation:
 To know what is NDK and how to install it, please follow the [article](https://medium.com/@tomdeore/opencv-on-android-tiny-with-optimization-enabled-932460acfe38), for us **Step-1** is only required.

+# OpenCV Integration:
+I have integrated OpenCV version 3.4.3, What you need to do is to fetch the OpenCV Android SDK and set the appropriate path for Andoird header files (using `-I`) and staticlibs (using `-L` and `-l`) in the `Makefile`.